DVM Admissions FAQ

 |2012 (class of 2016)||662||191||471|

-NOTE: The college will increase its incoming class size from 80 to 100 starting with the 2012 admissions cycle.
+NOTE: The college increased its incoming class size from 80 to 100 starting with the 2012 admissions cycle.
 The allocation between residents and nonresidents will be approximately 80 resident and 20 nonresident slots (final allocation subject to change).

 How long is the DVM program?
 Is there anything shorter leading to a career in veterinary medicine (aside from a DVM program)?